 While this may still be several years away, investments and innovation will consistently be geared toward this in the coming years.
-We should see planes being cut down to just one pilot and subsequently becoming unmanned in the coming years.
+We should see planes cut down to just one pilot and become unmanned in the coming years.

-This has already occurred with drones, although this technology will need to be scaled-up before it’s ready for larger planes and longer journeys.
+This has already occurred with drones, although this technology must be scaled up before it’s ready for larger planes and longer journeys.

-The maintenance, repairs, and operations (MRO) part of the aerospace industry has often been one of its more complex aspects.
+The aerospace industry’s maintenance, repairs, and operations (MRO) part has often been one of its more complex aspects.
 This has become especially true as technology has become increasingly advanced.
 Alongside this have been the costs that are associated with each of these.